Thermodynamics of quantum processes: An operational framework for free energy and reversible athermality: Dynamical Resource Theory of Athermality

 The one-shot athermality distillation and formation of a resource channel $(\n,\mc{T}^\beta)$ are associated with how well the channel $\n$ can be discriminated from $\mc{T}^\beta$ in an asymmetric channel discrimination task~\cite{CMW16,DW19b,WBHK20,BKSD23}, where $\mc{N}$ is null hypothesis and $\mc{T}^\beta$ is alternate hypothesis.
 Broadly speaking, there are two different strategies one can apply when multiple uses of channels are allowed, namely, adaptive and nonadaptive~\cite{CMW16,BKSD23}.
 Channel discrimination under nonadaptive strategy can be thought of as a special case of discrimination task with adaptive strategy.
 Nonadaptive strategy allows for parallel uses of a channel with free preprocessing and postprocessing operations, while adaptive strategy allows for sequential uses of channel with successive uses of channel being interleaved with a free adaptive channel~\cite{CMW16,DW19b}.

 It intuitively holds that the asymptotic resource distillation rate is lesser than or equal to the formation rates in a resource theory where golden units (most resourceful objects) are distilled from lesser resource objects and spent as costs to form lesser resource objects (cf.~\cite{HSDW24}).
 It follows from the relation between the min relative entropy and max relative entropy, $D^0_{\rm H}(\rho\|\sigma)\leq D_{\infty}(\rho\|\sigma)$, that the zero-error athermality distillation and formation satisfy $\mathrm{Dist}^{0} (\n,\mathcal{T}^\beta)\leq \mathrm{Cost}^{0} (\n,\mathcal{T}^\beta)$.
-We now provide the trade-off relation between the single-shot athermality distillation and formation in the following proposition, see Appendix ~\ref{app:proof_prop_trade_off} for the proof. \begin{proposition}[Thermodynamic yield-cost trade-off relation] For a quantum channel $\mc{N}$ and $\varepsilon\in(0,1)$, the distillation and formation of a resource channel $(\n,\mc{T}^\beta)$ satisfy the following trade-off relation,